Sodium borohydride: Chemical synthesis

 Sodium borohydride reduces aldehydes and ketones to give the related alcohols.
 This reaction is used in the production of various antibiotics including chloramphenicol, dihydrostreptomycin, and thiophenicol.
 Various steroids and vitamin A are prepared using sodium borohydride in at least one step.

 Niche or abandoned applications

 Sodium borohydride has been considered as a way to store hydrogen for hydrogen-fueled vehicles, as it is safer (being stable in dry air) and more efficient on a weight basis than most other alternatives.
 The hydrogen can be released by simple hydrolysis of the borohydride.
-However, this solution would need a cheap and efficient method to recycle the hydrolysis product, sodium metaborate, back to the borohydride.
+However, such a usage would need a cheap, relatively simple, and energy-efficient process to recycle the hydrolysis product, sodium metaborate, back to the borohydride.
 No such process was available as of 2007.

 Although practical temperatures and pressures for hydrogen storage have not been achieved, in 2012 a core–shell nanostructure of sodium borohydride was used to store, release and reabsorb hydrogen under moderate conditions.

-Skilled professional conservator/restorer have used sodium borohydride to minimize or reverse foxing in old books and documents.
+Skilled professional conservator/restorers have used sodium borohydride to minimize or reverse foxing in old books and documents.

+Education

+A common laboratory demonstration "uncooks" eggs with sodium borohydride, as hydride reagents reduce disulfides to thiols.
+To uncook an egg, breaking the hydrogen and hydrophobic bonds is not enough.
+As sodium borohydride is toxic, the egg white uncooked after three hours is not edible, but Vitamin C can be used instead.